 Tom’s education includes a bachelor’s degree in psychology from the University of Southern California, a Master’s of Social Work from San Diego State University and a certificate in non-profit management from Chapman University.
 Tom has over 30 years of experience in clinical and leadership roles serving youth and families at various mental health and social service agencies.
 Before joining FFYC, Tom held esteemed leadership positions at a number of child and family service agencies.

 Along with years of professional experience, Tom brings a personal commitment to improving the lives of youth, families, and communities.
-Tom’s volunteer involvements board membership with the California Alliance of Child and Family Services and membership on the Alameda County Council of Mental Health Agencies executive committee.
+Tom’s volunteer involvements board membership with the California Alliance of Child and Family Services as their president-elect and membership on the Alameda County Council of Mental Health Agencies executive committee.
 He was formerly on the board of directors of San Diego County Department of Health and Human Services, the San Diego Association of Non-Profits, the Foster Care Youth Advisory Committee of San Diego County in the Office of Education, and the San Gorgonio Memorial Hospital Foundation.

 Susanna brings her leadership experience from social service and community organizations to her role at FFYC.
 Prior to working at FFYC, she held leadership positions at Kids’ Turn and California Specialty Hospital.
 Susanna joined FFYC in 2003 and was the Transition Age Youth Division Director and the Interim Chief Operations Officer before taking her current position in 2013.
 She earned her bachelor’s degree in anthropology from Harvard University and her MSW from University of California, Berkeley.